Zuehlke/security-onboarding/security/A7-Missing Function Level Access Control/readme.md

-# Requreiments
+# Prerequisites
 - OS: Windows for using run.bat
+- Installed 'nodejs'

 # Running the app
-- Install node
+- Open command prompt
+- Change working directory to be 'A7-Missing Function Level Access Control'
-- Execute run.bat
+- Execute: run.bat